For Immediate Release

 The StateRAMP security standards are based on the widely recognized National Institute of Standards and Technology (NIST) Special Publication 800-53.
 Compliance verification is modeled in part after FedRAMP and leverages an independent audit conducted by a third party assessment organization delivered to the StateRAMP Program Management Office (PMO) for review.

-The AVL includes products with verified security statuses ranging from Ready to Authorized, as well as in progress statuses for providers who are in the process of working toward an authorization.
+The APL includes products with verified security statuses ranging from Ready to Authorized, as well as in progress statuses for providers who are in the process of working toward an authorization.
 To ensure ongoing security compliance and risk mitigation, providers must comply with continuous monitoring requirements to maintain a verified security status.

 “The continuous monitoring function of StateRAMP is the real difference maker for state and local governments seeking to trust but verify their providers have security controls and processes in place to ensure the data we are placing with them is protected,” said J.R.
 Sloan, CIO for the State of Arizona and President of the StateRAMP Board of Directors.